FrankKesel/xilinx_tools/vitis_hls/tutorial_01/tutorial_01.md

 ![Vivado](images/hls_17.png)

 * The very last step in the _Flow Navigator_ is _IMPLEMENTATION_, which is optional.
 If you push `Run` then logic synthesis and implementation (place&route) is run by running the corresponding Vivado tools in the background.
 Although it is not necessary to run the implementation (and it can take some time) it gives you the real numbers on resource usage and the critical path of the component.
-In following image you see the results (report _Place and Route_) of the implementation in terms of resource usage and timing.
+In the following image you see the results (report _Place and Route_) of the implementation in terms of resource usage and timing.
 You can see that the critical path (_CP_) is 5.692 ns and that is below that what HLS estimated (6.86 ns), so the estimate was too pessimistic.
 Finally things can change again with respect to the critical path when the component is embedded into a larger design in Vivado, but the target clock cycle of 10 ns should be safely achievable.

 ![Vivado](images/hls_18.png)